Teaching

 Past classes

-At the University of Zurich, I have acted as a co-instructor for the seminar Legal Philosophy and Legal Theory (Fall 2021), where I taught Mill's Utilitarianism and key texts on the recent debate as to the interrelation of law and neuroscience (materials).
-I have also tutored a seminar on Blame and Punishment (Fall 2021), where we investigated the phenomena of blame and punishment, as well as their interrelation, through the works of contemporary philosophers (materials).
-Before that, I was a tutor for the graduate-level lecture Theories of Morality (Fall 2020, materials) and undergraduate seminar Thomas Nagel's The View From Nowhere and The Possibility of Altruism (Spring 2020, materials).
+At the University of Zurich, I have acted as a co-instructor for the seminar Legal Philosophy and Legal Theory (Fall 2021), where I taught Mill's Utilitarianism and key texts on the recent debate as to the interrelation of law and neuroscience.
+I have also tutored a seminar on Blame and Punishment (Fall 2021), where we investigated the phenomena of blame and punishment, as well as their interrelation, through the works of contemporary philosophers.
+Before that, I was a tutor for the graduate-level lecture Theories of Morality (Fall 2020) and undergraduate seminar on Thomas Nagel's The View From Nowhere and The Possibility of Altruism (Spring 2020).